bigbio/pgatk/docs/pypgatk.rst

 The output of the tool is a protein fasta file and is written in the following path ``--output_proteindb``.

-Examples
+Examples:

-Translate human missense variants from ENSEMBL that have a minimum AF 5% and affect any protein_coding gene or lincRNAs.
+- Translate human missense variants from ENSEMBL that have a minimum AF 5% and affect any protein_coding gene or lincRNAs.

 .. code-block:: bash
    :linenos: